DanielTakeshi/Paper_Notes/deep_learning/NIPS_2016_Tutorial_Generative_Adversarial_Networks.md

 - I was originally wondering about the "balance" between G and D so it is good that Ian brings this up here.

+- One-sided label smoothing.
+Yes, I've tried it and I like it.

 There are lots of other tricks online.